 The Co-Located AP subfield is set to 1 if every AP in this Neighbor AP Information field is in the same co-located AP set as the transmitting AP.
 It is set to 0 otherwise.

+The 20 MHz PSD subfield is one octet in length and, when present, indicates the maximum transmit power for the Default category, with unit interpretation of PSD EIRP in dBm/MHz (see 9.4.2.161 Transmit Power Envelope element and 11.7.5 Specification of Regulatory and Local Maximum Transmit Power Levels), corresponding to the primary 20 MHz channel of the reported AP.

+NOTE – For example, suppose the reported AP transmits one Transmit Power Envelope element in Beacon and Probe Response frames, with Maximum Transmit power For 20 MHz of 20 dBm (EIRP).
+Then, the 20 MHz PSD subfield indicates the equivalent PSD limit of 7 dBm/MHz.

 HE Operation element

+Instruction to Editor: Make changes as follows:

 The operation of HE STAs in an HE BSS is controlled by the following: